 To get a better understanding of how exactly mobile geo targeting works, let's review some examples:

-- The classic example of mobile geo targeting can look like this: imagine a hungry customer choosing where and what to eat for lunch.
-They take their smartphone and conduct a "near-me" search of local restaurants or cafes.
+- The classic example of mobile geo-targeting can look like this: imagine a hungry customer choosing where and what to eat for lunch.
+They take their smartphone, look at their mobile apps, choose maps and conduct a "near me" search of local restaurants, cafes, or shopping malls and their locations.
 In most cases, as a result, they get a couple of offers from local places and usually choose among one of these.
-You can spend hundreds of dollars on the desktop campaigns during the working hours and hope these users will eventually come to your place for the next lunch.
-Or you can target the customers staying nearby during lunch hours with specific offers based on their interests.
-Guess which campaigns will be more successful?
+You can spend hundreds of dollars on desktop campaigns during working hours and hope these users will eventually come to your place for the next lunch.
+Or you can use proximity targeting during lunch hours with specific offers based on their interests.
+Guess which campaigns will be more successful.

-- Another instance when you can successfully apply geo-targeting is when you scale up your business or simply build brand awareness.
-Imagine opening a new shop at the new location.
-How can you attract clients within a short amount of time?
+- Another example of a case where you can successfully apply geo-targeting is when you scale up your business or simply build brand awareness.
+Imagine opening a new shop at the new current location.
+How can you attract clients and save time?
 That's right, hyper-local targeting can help you out with this one too!
 You can deliver your messages directly to the locals so that people get to know you're there even before you actually open.
-And once you do, there's already a steady stream of new clients who can’t wait to get what you offer.
+And once you do, there's already a steady stream of new clients with a positive customer experience.

-Mobile geo targeting advertising is a powerful tool for both experienced advertisers and those who are only starting out with new businesses.
-It is useful for brand awareness campaigns, for promotion of new offers, and for returning your customers who live nearby.
-With the ever-increasing amount of mobile users and the growing popularity of "near me" searches, geo targeting on mobile devices can play a decisive role in the future of your business.
+With the ever-increasing amount of mobile users and the growing popularity of "near me" searches, geo-targeting on mobile devices can play a decisive role in the future of your business.
 Using this feature for your campaigns is no sweat, as it is already available on the DSP and requires only a few clicks to set up.